Clavicle Fractures

 collarbone

 The time it takes to heal from a broken collarbone depends on your age, the location of the break in the bone, and how many pieces the bone is broken into.
-Healing could take four to six weeks for young children, six to eight weeks for adolescents, and three to four months for grown teenagers and adults.
+Healing could take 4 to 6 weeks for young children, 6 to 8 weeks for adolescents, and 3 to 4 months for grown teenagers and adults.

 Once your injury is stable enough to begin moving, your doctor will determine which types of activities are appropriate.
 Moving your shoulder helps prevent issues like frozen shoulder, but too much too soon can cause problems that impede healing.
 With consistent dedication, you can regain the range of motion and strength you use to live an active life.